kedebug/LispEx/README.md

 ### Overview
-LispEx is another *Lisp Interperter* implemented with *Go*.
+LispEx is another *Lisp Interpreter* implemented with *Go*.
 The syntax, semantics and library procedures are a subset of [R5RS](http://www.schemers.org/Documents/Standards/R5RS/):

 ```ss
 LispEx 0.1.0 (Saturday, 19-Jul-14 12:52:45 CST)